syagawa/cameyamasan/README.md

 ### Compile source to Camera by PlatformIO in PC

+1. git clone this repository.
-1. Install VS Code on pc, start VS Code, then install PlatformIO extension. set M5Stack-Timer-Cam
+2. Install VS Code on pc, start VS Code, then install PlatformIO extension. set M5Stack-Timer-Cam
-2. Open this repository in VS Code.
+3. Open this repository in VS Code.
-3. Open ar diretory by PlatformIO extension.
+4. Open ar diretory by PlatformIO extension.
-4. Connect Timer Camera X to PC.
+5. Connect Timer Camera X to PC.
-5. Compile to Timer Camera X.
+6. Compile to Timer Camera X.

 ## 2. Settings in Raspberry Pi